Useful Notes / Sanada Yukimura

-- In Pokémon Conquest he's basically the same as above, except that they play up his association with fire by giving him Charizard as his best link Pokemon.
-Incidentally though, he's not quite as Hot-Blooded as one would probably expect, he's more of an honourable Worthy Opponent. (which, coincidentally, is often how the Pokedex portrays Charizard) He even speaks quite politely, using 'watashi' and honourific language.
+- In Pokémon Conquest he's basically the same as in Samurai Warriors, except that they play up his association with fire by giving him Charizard as his best link Pokémon.
+Incidentally though, he's not quite as Hot-Blooded as one would probably expect, he's more of an honourable Worthy Opponent (which, coincidentally, is often how the Pokédex portrays Charizard).
+He even speaks quite politely, using 'watashi' and honourific language.

 - Sengoku Basara takes the usual Yukimura tropes (plus a good dose of wide-eyed naivety) and turns them Up to Eleven, presenting Yukimura as a ridiculously Hot-Blooded young warrior with two spears, fire powers, and a tendency to scream at the top of his lungs.
 He serves Takeda Shingen, who regularly punches him in the face, and has a ninja squad led by Sarutobi Sasuke serving under him.
 He also has a (completely historically inaccurate) rivalry with Date Masamune.
 Also reached Memetic Mutation status whenever he and Shingen start a series of Say My Name in the form of "OYAKATA-SAMA!"
 "YUKIMURA!"
 "OYAKATA-SAMA!"
 "YUKIMURA!"
 "OYAKATA-SAMA!"
 "YUKIMURA!" (rinse and repeat).
 His voice actor is Soichiro Hoshi.

 - Ironically, this version of Yukimura also shares a voice actor in English with the Samurai Warriors version, Johnny Yong Bosch.